 - They may have a greater level of expertise when it comes to knowing how to utilise SEO skills, keywords, subheadings, backlinks, calls to action and social media to attract higher traffic and compel readers to invest in your client’s services.

-A content mill is a company which generates high volumes of content for a wide range of clients by using a bank of freelance writers.
-It is a great avenue if you need to produce bulk content, such as product descriptions or web page copy, in a relatively short time frame, or if your team is under-staffed.
+A content agency is a company that generates high volumes of content for a wide range of clients by using a network of internal and freelance writers.
+It is a great avenue if you need to produce bulk content, such as product descriptions or web page copy, in a relatively short time frame, or if your team is understaffed.

-Here are some more benefits of using content mills:
+Here are some more benefits of using content agencies:

 Flexibility & reliability

 With this scalable solution, you get the peace of mind of knowing there is a bank of talented and experienced copywriters hungry for your work.
 And because of their size, they can typically turn large quantities of content around much faster than in-house staff – perfect for those last-minute projects.

 Plus, while individual freelance writers may occasionally cut contact with agencies and abandon their jobs, content agencies will simply pass the project on to another writer to guarantee it gets completed.

 You will find the writing process is more controlled thanks to a team of internal staff who proofread and edit your copy before it’s sent back to you.
 They thoroughly understand all the processes involved in creating effective copy, from compliance and standardisation to spellchecking, freeing up your time.

 Instead of creating lengthy, detailed briefs for each individual job, a content agency often provides a variety of templates and services, such as allowing you to place bulk orders or even set up a monthly blog package.

 A steady stream of content matching your initial brief will be created with no extra effort for you, and when you use a service like Copify, your blog posts can even be automatically posted to your website to save you having to manually upload them.